-Has a basic knowledge of thermodynamic equilibrium (electromotive force of the cell).
-Has practical knowledge of electrode polarization and differential air corrosion.
-Fundamentals of mathematical statistics Content: • basic types of data and their properties, • verification of data distribution and normality, • basic descriptive data statistics, • null hypothesis, level of significance, level of probability.
-Learning Outcomes: Graduate: • Can independently assess the nature of the data during the design of the experiment. • Knows the methods of basic statistical data processing. • Has practical skills in verifying the nature of the measured data. • Has basic skills in using online statistical applets. • Has a basic knowledge of the interpretation of measured data.
+Func Content: • basic types of data and their properties, • verification of data distribution and normality, Fundamentals of mathematical statistics verification of data distribution and normality, basic descriptive data statistics, null hypothesis, level of significance, level of probability.
+Learning Outcomes: Graduate: Can independently assess the nature of the data during the design of the experiment.
+Knows the methods of basic statistical data processing.
+Has practical skills in verifying the nature of the measured data.
+Has basic skills in using online statistical applets.
+Has a basic knowledge of the interpretation of measured data.
 12 12/30 RNDr.
 Vladimír Meluš, PhD.
-MPH Compulsory Not necessary for this module 2 Exam - test in e- learning platform MOODLE (weight 100 %) Mathematical statistics: practical application Mathematica Content: 12 12/30 RNDr.
+MPH Compulsory Not necessary for this module 2 Exam - online e- test (weight 100 %) Mathematical statistics: practical application Content: • parametric and non-parametric tests, • categorial data, contingency tables, • regression and correlation, • confidence intervals, interpretation of results.
+Learning Outcomes: Graduate: • Can independently select and use a specific statistical tests. • Can correctly process graphic attachments (tables, box graphs). • Has advanced skills in using online statistical applications. • Can independently interpret the data, taking into account the nature of the phenomenon under study.
+12 12/30 RNDr.
 Vladimír Meluš, PhD.
-MPH Compulsory Optional Fundamentals of mathematical statistics 2 Exam - test in e- learning platform MOODLE (weight 100 %) Mathematical statistics: case studies Content: design of experiment in terms of requirements of a statistical test, multidimensional statistical methods, the difference between mathematical-statistical significance and significance in terms of the actual benefit of the tested parameter.
+MPH Compulsory Optional Fundamentals of mathematical statistics 2 Exam - online e- test (weight 100 %) Mathematical statistics: case studies Content: design of experiment in terms of requirements of a statistical test, multidimensional statistical methods, the difference between mathematical-statistical significance and significance in terms of the actual benefit of the tested parameter.
 Learning Outcomes: Graduate: Can independently apply statistical methods in solving scientific problems and specific tasks in solving his dissertation.
+Can independently interpret the results of experimental work in a broader context.
+Can assess the adequacy of statistical analysis in other scientific published works and compare them with his/her own results.
 12 12/30 RNDr.
 Vladimír Meluš, PhD.
-MPH Compulsory Optional Fundamentals of mathematical statistics 2 Exam - test in e- learning platform MOODLE (weight 100 %)
+MPH Compulsory Optional Fundamentals of mathematical statistics 2 Exam - online e- test (weight 100 %)